 - Part I Tax Identification Number (TIN):

-- Enter either your Employer Identification Number (EIN) or Social Security Number (SSN) depending on the structure of your business.
+- Enter your Employer Identification Number (EIN) or Social Security Number (SSN), depending on the structure of your business.

 - Part II Certification:

-- Sign and date the form making sure that the information that you have provided are all accurate.
+- Sign and date the form to ensure that the information you have provided is accurate.

-- If you have a backup withholding for failing to report all interest and dividends on your tax return, you’ll need to cross out Item 2.
+- If you have a backup withholding for failing to report all interest and dividends on your tax return, you must cross out Item 2.

 RECOMMENDED TOPICS